Rimon: The Minnesota Jewish Arts Council

 If you've enjoyed the e-guide, attended an Artist Salon, known an artist who's received a Rimon Project Support grant, or attended any Rimon event, show us that you care.
 Donate to Rimon.
 Your gift matters to us!
 For further information contact the Rimon office at 952-381-3449 or email@example.com.

-Rimon Accepting Project Grant Proposals in its Spring Round
+Rimon Accepting Project Grant Proposals in its Autumn Round

-The deadline for applications is March 17, 5 p.m. (not a postmark deadline).
+The new deadline for the Project Support grant is August 27, 5 p.m. (not a postmark deadline).